LeadGeneration500x400 (20) copy

 Access comprehensive property data and ownership information with intuitive research tools.

-Ioana Gînsac is a creative writer covering all-things-CRE for several Yardi network publications.
-Topics include industry news and market reports, as well as sustainable development, architecture, urbanism, and more.
+Ioana is a content writer who has been covering all-things-CRE (and more) for several Yardi network publications since 2017.
+You will find her byline regularly in industry news and market reports, but also on articles covering sustainable development, green urbanism, and innovation, all of which she has been passionately learning about for more than a decade.
 Her work has been referenced by publications including AmericanInno, Bisnow, BusinessInsider, Commercial Property Executive, Curbed, Fast Company, Forbes, GlobeSt.

 Recent Reports